Coleridge-Initiative-org/adrf-userdocs/docs/_source/export_of_results/submission.rst

 *******************************************

 Now you can complete the export form and click "Submit Merge Request":

-* Title: Please fill in the title with "export-username-date"
+* **Title**: Please fill in the title with "export-username-date"
-* Description: Please provide us with a description of what you are exporting.
+* **Description**: Please provide us with a description of what you are exporting.
 The more details you provide the easier it is to understand what you did in your analyses.
 Think about the information someone who is not familiar with your project needs to know to understand your research.
-* Assignee/Milestones/Labels: You can leave these fields as they are
+* **Assignee/Milestones/Labels**: You can leave these fields as they are
-* Source branch: Should be the branch that you submitted for export ("export-username-date")
+* **Source branch**: Should be the branch that you submitted for export ("export-username-date")
-* Target branch: Please make sure that master is selected.
+* **Target branch**: Please make sure that master is selected.

 .. image:: ../images/gitlab4.png
   :width: 400